salil-fernandes/CloudSmith-CI-CD-Deployment/README.md

 - Focus on automation, reliability, and clean developer experience
 - Full-stack engineering across frontend, backend, DevOps, and cloud

-CloudSmith showcases end-to-end ownership of a real-world CI/CD system — from OAuth authentication to production deployment.
-It demonstrates hands-on experience with distributed systems, cloud infrastructure, microservices, and DevOps best practices.
+I decided to develop CloudSmith to showcase end-to-end ownership of a real-world CI/CD system — from OAuth authentication to production deployment.
+I also wanted to reinforce my skillset in cloud infrastructure, microservices, distributed systems and DevOps best practices.

 ---

-## 🔧 Features
+## 💡💫 Features

 - **GitHub OAuth**: Secure public repo access integration via GitHub login
 - **Repo Picker**: Modern UI to select repositories for deployment